-U.S. Department of Commerce Invests $2.2 Million to Make Critical Infrastructure Upgrades in South Sioux City, Nebraska
+U.S. Department of Commerce Invests $12.2 Million to Construct New Wastewater Treatment Facility to Protect Businesses near Opportunity Zone from Flooding in South Sioux City, Nebraska

-WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $2.2 million grant to the city of South Sioux City, Nebraska, to construct a 2.5 million-gallon water storage tank to be used by the expanding Roth Industrial Park.
-According to grantee estimates, the project is expected to create 145 jobs and generate $145 million in private investment.
+WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $12.2 million grant to South Sioux City, Nebraska, to construct a new wastewater treatment facility that will support business growth following severe flood damage in 2019.
+The EDA grant, to be located near a Tax Cuts and Jobs Act Opportunity Zone, will be matched with $12.2 million in local investment and is expected to create nearly 60 jobs and spur $160 million in private investment.

-Specifically, this project will help construct a 2.5 million-gallon water storage tank.
-The new tank will be tied into the system's existing water infrastructure, addressing the local and regional need for additional water storage capacity.
-This project was made possible by the regional planning efforts led by the Siouxland Interstate Metropolitan Planning Council.
-EDA funds the Siouxland Interstate Metropolitan Planning Council to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+This project was made possible by the regional planning efforts led by the Siouxland Interstate Metropolitan Planning Council, which funds to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.